-As the second largest provider of creative arts education in the UK, we have strong links with many leading companies and organisations, across the creative industries.
-So we can help you to find a suitably rewarding placement position from our long list of industry connections, where you can consolidate your skills and impress potential future employers.
+We have strong links with many leading companies and organisations across the creative industries, so we can help you to find a suitable placement from our long list of industry connections.

 There are so many benefits to doing a work experience placement during your degree.
 A placement can:

 - Give you the chance to explore career options

 - Look good on your CV and give you the edge over other applicants

 - Help you to experiment, learn and make mistakes